 Here are a few points to remember what we’ve conveyed:

-- The clarity in purpose and subject lines is needed.
+- Clarity in purpose and subject lines is crucial.

 - Each minute is important, and time needs to be utilized efficiently.